tobiasmcvey/learn-ocr/README.md

 [oppskrifter.py](oppskrifter.py) is an example of converting pictures with recipes in Norwegian to text files and searchable PDF files.

+[vildanden.py](vildanden.py) is an example of converting a picture of the starting act of Vildanden by Henrik Ibsen, into a text file and a searchable PDF.
+See the image from [Vildanden on Project Gutenberg](https://www.gutenberg.org/ebooks/13041) provided under Public Domain in the USA.

 # Setup

 On linux